 Once you've identified your top priorities, you can begin examining the services that are available.
 Successfully analyzing MSPs "means wearing three hats -- the skeptical engineer, the experienced operations expert, and the informed investor," said Ting.

 As the skeptical engineer, you should assess the VPN service as if it were a technology product.
 "Take a look at what will be required of your company, and what you require of the MSP, and see how these expectations match up," Ting said.
-Also evaluate the service in terms of the user interface and its look and feel, and make sure that the technology
+Also evaluate the service in terms of the user interface and its look and feel, and make sure that the technology platform and operations environment will coexist and integrate with your current systems.

 The next role you'll assume is that of the operations expert.
 Ting says to evaluate the MSP with an eye toward process, making sure that the company can produce an implementation methodology, and that it makes sense to you.
 Think about whether the methodology is realistic and takes the complexities of the technology you plan to roll out into account.
 In addition, find out how the MSP handles problems when they crop up.
 The company should have a set policy for complaint escalation, ownership, and resolution, Ting said.